colour-and-fragrance-guides-by-ValentinaChirico

 source: visme

-Fragrance wheel & guide
+Fragrance Wheel & Guide

 Olfactory notes can be placed into a wheel similarly to colours.
 Of the many versions, I was used to Michael Edward’s fragrance wheel during my career in the industry.
 As the market mints new perfumes with fanciful sensory combinations and descriptions, and as the study on smell perception evolves, Edwards constantly develops his chart.
 Michael Edward’s wheel sees 5 olfactory groups, and its latest version (2010) experienced some changes in the relations between these grouping.
 To accompany the wheel, here is a short explanation: